18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-systems-design/research-vs-production/index.md

 Model interpretability is important to understand why the model makes that prediction/decision.
 Otherwise, we might feel uncomfortable with trusting it.
 It also makes the process of debugging, monitoring, and improving the model easier.

-> While most of us are comfortable with using a microwave without understanding how it works, many don’t feel the same way about AI yet, especially if that AI makes important decisions about their lives.
+> While most of us are comfortable with using a microwave without understanding how it works, many don't feel the same way about AI yet, especially if that AI makes important decisions about their lives.

 ### Addons